 Federal Income Tax

-All stipend payments paid by Oak Ridge Associated Universities (ORAU) directly to the participant are considered taxable by the U.S. federal government, and it is the participant’s responsibility to report these payments to the Internal Revenue Service (IRS).
+All stipend payments paid by Oak Ridge Associated Universities (ORAU) directly to the participant are considered taxable by the U.S. federal government and should be reported annually.

 Because participants are not employees, stipend payments are not considered wages and should not be reported as such.
-Stipend payments are payments made in order to help defray living expenses while the participant is engaged in the research participation program at the CDC.
+Stipend payments are payments made to you in order to help defray living expenses while you are engaged in a research participation program at the CDC.
 For IRS purposes, these payments are considered non-qualified scholarships and fellowships (not tuition and fees).
-For information on how to report this amount on the federal tax return, refer to IRS Publication 970, Tax Benefits for Education, which can be downloaded from www.irs.gov/formspubs or requested at 1-800-829-3676.
+For instructions on how to report this amount on your federal tax return, refer to IRS Publication 970, Tax Benefits for Education, which you can download from www.irs.gov/formspubs or request at 1-800-829-3676.

 Participants who have no tax withheld from their stipend payment can expect to receive an annual Statement of Payments letter from ORAU.
-Designed to help with tax preparation, this statement will be sent by February and will include the total amount of payments made by ORAU during the previous calendar year.
+Designed to help with your tax preparation, this statement will be sent to you by February and will include the total amount of payments made to you by ORAU during the previous calendar year.

 Because stipend payments are awards (not wages), ORAU does not withhold Social Security or Medicare taxes for any participant.
 Participants are not self-employed, and therefore do not pay self-employment taxes.
 ORAU also does not withhold state income tax for any participant.